 Growing tender herbs indoors is an easy way to start growing your own food.
 All you need is a warm, brightly lit windowsill.
 Mint, dill, chives, basil, parsley, coriander and oregano will all thrive on a windowsill.

-Fill your containers with potting compost and sow the seeds directly onto the surface.
-Cover with a very fine layer of potting compost – it helps to sprinkle this so you don’t bury the seeds too deep.
+Fill your containers with peat-free potting compost and sow the seeds directly onto the surface.
+Cover with a very fine layer of peat-free potting compost – it helps to sprinkle this so you don’t bury the seeds too deep.
 Water in.

 Cover the container with a clear plastic bag to create a makeshift propagator and put it somewhere warm (ideally 18C) until the seeds germinate.
 Then remove the plastic cover and place the pots somewhere bright and warm.
-Harvest the leaves regularly to keep the plants vigorous, and water deeply when the compost feels a tad dry.
+Harvest the leaves regularly to keep the plants vigorous, and water deeply when the soil feels a tad dry.

 Repair and paint fences